ryjen/scheduling-algos/scheduling/README.md

 * arrival time
 * service time
-* completion time.
+* completion time

-They also maintains a state of clock ticks.
+They also maintains a state of their current clock ticks.

 #### algorithms